ResearchObject/ro-crate/docs/1.1-DRAFT/contextual-entities.md

 **Contextual entities** however primarily exist outside the digital sphere (e.g. [People](#people), [Places](#places)) or are  conceptual descriptions that primarily exists as metadata, like [GeoCoordinates] and [ContactPoint](#contact-information).

-A challenge can be how to assign [identifiers for contextual entities](appendix/jsonld.html#describing-entities-in-json-ld):

-RO-Crate recommend that if an existing permalink (e.g. `https://orcid.org/0000-0002-1825-0097`) or other absolute URI (e.g. `https://en.wikipedia.org/wiki/Josiah_S._Carberry`) is reasonably unique for that entity, that URI should be used as identifier for the contextual entity in preference of an identifier local to the RO-Crate (e.g. `#josiah` or `#0fa587c6-4580-4ece-a5df-69af3c5590e3`).

-Where a related URL exist, but is not unique enough to serve as identifier, it can instead be added to a locally identified contextual entity using [url].

-Care should be taken to not describe two conceptually different contextual entities with the same identifier - e.g. if `https://en.wikipedia.org/wiki/Josiah_S._Carberry` is a `Person` it should not also be a [CreativeWork] (although this example is a fictional person!).

 Some contextual entities can also be considered data entities - for instance the [license](#licensing-access-control-and-copyright) property refers to a [CreativeWork] that can reasonably be downloaded, however a license document is not usually considered as part of research outputs and would therefore typically not be included in [hasPart] on the [root data entity](root-data-entity.md).

 Likewise, some data entities may also be described as contextual entities, for instance a `File` that is also a [ScholarlyArticle].
 In such cases the _Contextual Data Entity_ SHOULD be described a single JSON object in the `@graph` with both types listed in a `@type` array.
 Consumers of an RO-Crate encountering two entities with the same `@id` SHOULD interpret them as a single entity.

 <!-- https://github.com/ResearchObject/ro-crate/pull/94/ END -->

+## Identifiers for contextual entities

+A challenge can be how to assign [identifiers for contextual entities](appendix/jsonld.html#describing-entities-in-json-ld), that is deciding on their `@id` value.

+RO-Crate recommend that if an existing permalink (e.g. `https://orcid.org/0000-0002-1825-0097`) or other absolute URI (e.g. `https://en.wikipedia.org/wiki/Josiah_S._Carberry`) is reasonably unique for that entity, that URI should be used as identifier for the contextual entity in preference of an identifier local to the RO-Crate (e.g. `#josiah` or `#0fa587c6-4580-4ece-a5df-69af3c5590e3`).

+Care should be taken to not describe two conceptually different contextual entities with the same identifier - e.g. if `https://en.wikipedia.org/wiki/Josiah_S._Carberry` is a `Person` it should not also be a [CreativeWork] (although this example is a fictional person!).

+Where a related URL exist that may not be unique enough to serve as identifier, it can instead be added to a contextual entity using [url].

+See the [appendix on JSON-LD identifiers](appendix/jsonld.html#describing-entities-in-json-ld) for details.

 ## People